 The following platforms are supported by Debian/armel; they require platform-specific kernels.

 Orion is a system-on-chip (SoC) from Marvell that integrates an ARM CPU, Ethernet, SATA, USB, and other functionality in one chip.
 There are many Network Attached Storage (NAS) devices on the market that are based on an Orion chip.
-Debian currently supports the following Orion based devices: Buffalo Kurobox, HP mv2120 and QNAP TS-109, TS-209, TS-409 and TS-409U and variants.
+Debian currently supports the following Orion based devices: Buffalo Kurobox, D-Link DNS-323, HP mv2120 and QNAP TS-109, TS-209, TS-409 and TS-409U and variants.

 The Versatile platform is emulated by QEMU and is therefore a nice way to test and run Debian on ARM if you don't have real hardware.